Risk Assessment & Biosafety Containment Levels

 - Building names and room numbers for the laboratory locations used.

 - Used to determine if the containment level is appropriate for the work proposed.

 - Descriptions of the equipment used to ensure adequate containment of the biological agents (use of a biosafety cabinet, use of secondary containment for transportation, or use of sealed rotors for centrifugation).

-- Decontamination methods for the biological agents or biological toxins.
+- Decontamination and/or deactivation methods for the biological agents or biologically derived toxins in oversight.

 An application will be reviewed by the IBC according to its responsibilities named in the NIH Guidelines:

 - Perform an independent assessment of the containment levels required by the NIH Guidelines for the proposed research